-This list will be valid for at least 1 year from its publication.
-However, it could be amended to include a new list of commercial activities or geographic areas, considering the need for commercial activity in Puerto Rico or geographic area and the economic impact of the granting of decrees in the region.
+This Priority Project list will be valid for at least 1 year from its publication or until it is succeeded by a new list.
+The list could be amended to include a new list of commercial activities or geographic areas, considering the need for commercial activity in Puerto Rico or geographic area and the economic impact of the granting of decrees in the region.

 The Priority Projects Committee also has among its main functions to establish the percentage attributable to investment credit; and authorize the approval of investment credits.
 The minimum eligible investment credit will be 5%.

 How can you participate in the Opportunity Zones Program?

 Soon you will be able to request the decree, a contract between the exempt business and the Government of Puerto Rico that contains the benefits, terms and conditions that will govern the contractual relationship.
 The Secretary of the DEDC has discretion to include additional terms and conditions in the decrees.
 The exemption period of the decree is 15 years.